Clinical-Genomics/genmod/README.md

 ### X Linked Recessive ###

 * Variant has to be on chromosome X
-* Affected individuals have to be het. or hom. alt.
+* Affected males have to be het. or hom. alt.
+* Affected females have to be hom. alt.
-* Healthy individuals cannot be hom. alt.
+* Healthy females cannot be hom. alt.
+* Healthy males cannot carry the variant
 * If sex is male the variant is considered _de novo_ if mother is genotyped and does not carry the variant
 * If sex is female variant is considered _de novo_ if not both parents carry the variant